In PART TWO of her report, Anna has a change of perspective on parallel transfer, reports on error-detection software and fixity, and other topics.

 With all the talk about best practices for digitization and file management, the only thing left to discuss was access.
 To be able to accurately and reliably access a collection, it needs to be documented and searchable.
 XML manifests make this possible for many platforms.

 Harvard Libraries says a full fixity check of their archives can take as long as 45 days to complete.
 While ideally, we would want to verify the fixity of our files on a daily basis, it’s just not practical.
 So there were many discussions on how to keep our digital files safe and error-free over time.
 It boils down to this: accurate transfer > quality check (human and/or automated) > duplication of files in multiple locations > verification of those files on a block-by-block basis routinely, and on a file-by-file basis as time permits.
+The first is easily done with the likes of software to ensure fast file sharing, it’s the other processes that need to be sped up and remain accurate.

 You’ll find Part One of Anna’s report here.